hmcc/aw-twitter-demo/README.markdown

 # aw-twitter-demo

-A very quick demo for loading tweets containing Aurora pictures from using twitter4j.
+A very quick demo for loading tweets containing Aurora pictures, using twitter4j.
 I wanted to identify how many of these tweets, if any, contained location information.

 ## Build and run